Tugboats that use a cable hawser

 cable and the doughnut will continue together to the

-Or, the crew can pass a small chain
+middle of the bar.
+The crew pass a small chain

-around the doughnut and cable to hold the cable in
+around the doughnut and cable to keep the cable from

 out a few feet every so often to keep the same place